 - Covid Considerations: Many resorts are requiring online reservations and limiting single-day lift tickets.
 Check with individual resorts before heading out.

 4. Ice Skating

-Gliding around an ice rink is a quintessential winter experience.
+Gliding around a Colorado ice rink is a quintessential winter experience.
 As one of the best things to do in Denver in the winter, you’ll find many places to lace up your skates in the Denver area.

 Evergreen Lake becomes a huge outdoor ice rink in the winter with several pond hockey rinks and a public skating area, all in a beautiful natural setting.
 Several state parks, including Cherry Creek and Golden Gate Canyon, also feature natural ponds that you can skate on once they safely freeze over.

 Don’t limit yourself to hiking only when the weather is warm!
 Hiking is also the perfect way to adventure on a sunny winter day.
 In fact, some of the best winter hikes in Colorado are just outside the city.